-- Monitor HCD's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower-income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), the homeless, and those at risk of homelessness. - Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Work with developers of multifamily and affordable housing projects to identify site opportunities on an annual basis in higher-resource areas and areas with higher median incomes to develop mixed-income housing in high-resource areas (i.e., Washington Middle neighborhood and Faller Park neighborhood) to reduce concentrations of poverty and improve access to resources.
+- Monitor HCD's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower-income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), the homeless, and those at risk of homelessness. - Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Work with developers of multifamily and affordable housing projects to identify site opportunities on an annual basis in higher-resource areas and areas with higher median incomes to develop mixed-income housing in high-resource areas (i.e., Washington Middle neighborhood and Faller Park neighborhood) to reduce concentrations of poverty and improve access to resources. - To promote housing mobility, the City will require affordable projects sited in higher-opportunity areas (including Cherry Crossings) to do expanded marketing in areas of concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods), as well as areas of high segregation and poverty shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas.

 Financing: HOME, CDBG, Low-Income Housing Tax Credit (LIHTC), Multifamily Housing Revenue Bond, and other funding sources, as available.
 Time Frame: Ongoing, as projects are processed by the City.
 Annually apply for funding and engage with Central Valley Regional Center at least every two years.
 Identify development opportunities for affordable housing on an annual basis.
+Require expanded marketing at initial lease up for all new affordable projects in higher-opportunity areas.
 Implementation Responsibility: Community Development Department Quantified Objective: Expand the City's affordable housing inventory by 605 units over the next eight years, 206 extremely low-income, 206 very low-income, and 193 low-income units, at least 50 of which include accessibility modifications to facilitate housing mobility for lower-income households and special-needs groups.
-Focus on site opportunities in higher-resource areas and areas with higher median incomes (i.e., Washington Middle neighborhood and Faller Park neighborhood) to reduce concentrations of poverty (in the in Reagan, Jenni Park, Sanger, and Jackson neighborhoods) and improve access to resources.
+Focus on site opportunities in higher-resource areas and areas with higher median incomes (i.e., Washington Middle neighborhood and Faller Park neighborhood) to reduce concentrations of poverty (in the John F. Kennedy Park and Lincoln Park neighborhoods) and improve access to resources.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 2.2, Policy 2.3, Policy 2.4, Policy 2.5, Policy 2.7, Policy 4.3, Policy 4.4, Policy 5.2